aws-quickstart/quickstart-snyk-serverless/README.md

 You deploy AWS Identity and Access Management (IAM) roles and policies into these accounts to grant your Snyk organization access to the AWS Lambda resources in these accounts.
 (Depending on the workflow of your CI/CD pipeline, you may want to integrate additional services as well.)
 This cross-account access establishes integrations that secure your CI/CD pipeline so that you can use Snyk to perform security scans of your applications.

-As shown in Figure 1, you deploy IAM roles into your development, production, and shared services accounts.
+As shown in Figure 1, you deploy IAM roles into your development, shared services, and production accounts.
 These roles grant your Snyk organization ID access to your Lambda resources.

 <p align="center">
     <img src="https://d1.awsstatic.com/partner-network/QuickStart/datasheets/snyk-serverless-3-cross-acct-iam-roles.cc4e11d2ebe710d7068e11397a50890002518ba4.png">